 Do you provide chiropractic treatments to customers injured in a car crash?
 Here are a few things you should know.

 If you have been paid by ICBC before, you likely already have a vendor number.
-To find out how to locate your vendor number, please visit our Invoicing and reporting page.
-If you do not already have a vendor number, or you need to make changes to your information, visit our Vendor number page.
+If you do not already have a vendor number or you need to make changes to your information, visit our

-Chiropractors are expected to assess patients and determine their treatment plans in accordance with the BC Chiropractic Association practice standards, using evidence-informed practice when establishing a diagnosis and providing treatments.
+Chiropractors are expected to assess patients and determine their treatment plans in accordance with College practice standards, using evidence-informed practice when establishing a diagnosis and providing treatments.

 Minor Injury Regulation made under the